Drennan98/Super-Sports-Quiz/README.md

 - I want to thank the Slack community for helping me out when needed and providing valuable feedback.

 - The Code Institute tutors for responding to my queries.

+# Future Project Goals

+- Adding more questions might be a feature to give the quiz longevity.

+- A leaderboard feature might be something to add in so users can compare scores.